doomslayer6678/nebula-page-ideas/page-drafts/nebula-vs-ats.md

 Your ATS Tracks Applicants.
 Nebula Finds Them.

 **Sub-headline:**
 Traditional applicant tracking systems manage what is already in your pipeline.
-Nebula is an AI ATS that builds it -- with candidate sourcing software, automated outreach, and talent intelligence your ATS was never designed to provide.
+Nebula is an AI ATS that builds it, with candidate sourcing software, automated outreach, and talent intelligence your ATS was never designed to provide.

 **CTA:** Book a demo · See how it works